root-foundation/root/README.md

 Eventually, some random biology discovery in a quantum computing lab could wipe out a massive sub-tree of robotics companies by enabling embodied intelligence grounded in biology that can generalize far better than mechanical robots.
 It will be increasingly difficult to predict and counter such competition.

 Also, there will be greater quality of competition due to better training at scale (enabled by AI).
-Furthermore, as the peak outcome grows superexponentially, more capable individuals will start by directly attacking activities very high in the tree, shaking up many sub-trees of current winners.
+And as _peak outcomes_ grow _superexponentially_, the rewards become so massive that _more people_ will go after them by directly attacking activities very high in the tree, shaking up many sub-trees of current winners.

 It will be tough to remain a winner when you have no idea where you will be outcompeted from.
-Your pool of competent competitors grows superexponentially and the prizes for winning grow superexponentially leading to many more competent teams working on activities that will make yours irrelevant.
+Especially when many more competent teams will work on activities that will make yours irrelevant.

 ---

 **Therefore, most value will be created by companies that haven't been started, by individuals who haven't been born.**

-We are entering a new age of creating value.
-Successfully tackling highly complex activities requires a very different approach than we're used to.
-Increasingly, the way the best teams operate will look very weird[^weirdwinner] (and "wrong") to current winners.

-[^weirdwinner]: We are entering a new age of creating value.
-Individuals and teams that will win will operate very differently than they do today.
-Teams will take years just to discover and frame the right activity to work on before they launch anything because you cannot simply _iterate_ upwards from a lower complexity activity.
-Roles will be distinguished by complexity not "domain".
-Teams will completely abandon their current products and customers and jump upwards as soon as they see a glimpse of a higher complexity activity.
-They will simultaneously execute mass layoffs _and_ go on hiring frenzies at every jump in AGI.
-They will be paranoid about advancements in completely unrelated activities that may have a common ancestor with theirs higher up in the tree.
+To win in this new world, teams will have to operate very differently, often in ways that seem *wrong* to today’s winners.

+They’ll spend years just figuring out the _right_ activity and *approach* because *iterating* upwards from a lower complexity activity no longer works.<br/>
+They’ll abandon current products and customers the moment they glimpse a higher complexity activity emerge.<br/>
+They'll distinguish roles by complexity not "domain".<br/>
+They’ll run layoffs _and_ hiring frenzies simultaneously at every jump in AGI.<br/>
+They’ll worry about breakthroughs in completely unrelated activities that may have a common ancestor with theirs higher up in the tree.<br/>

+They’ll look *paranoid*, *slow*, *distracted*.
+And they’ll win.
 Most of our current winners will be blindsided.

 ## 6) Absolute number of winners grows at least exponentially.